Skip to content

 $ unset SCM_CLIENT_ID SCM_CLIENT_SECRET SCM_TSG_ID

-2. Command Execution Errors
+Command Execution Errors

 Problem: Commands fail to execute or produce unexpected results.

-• Review Output: Examine command output for specific error messages that may indicate the issue.
+• Review Output: Examine command output for specific error messages

-3. Resource Operation Failures
+Resource Operation Failures

 Problem: Unable to create, update, or delete resources.

-• Resource Conflicts: Ensure there are no naming conflicts or dependencies preventing the operation.
+• Resource Conflicts: Ensure there are no naming conflicts or dependencies preventing the operation

-• Permissions: Verify you have the necessary permissions to perform the operation on the resource.
+• Permissions: Verify you have the necessary permissions to perform the operation

-4. Bulk Loading Issues
+Bulk Loading Issues

 Problem: Errors when loading resources from YAML files.

-• YAML Syntax: Ensure your YAML files are properly formatted without syntax errors.
+• YAML Syntax: Ensure your YAML files are properly formatted without syntax errors

-• File Paths: Check that file paths provided to the load command are correct.
+• File Paths: Check that file paths provided to the load command are correct

 Enabling Debug Logging

-For more detailed troubleshooting, you can enable debug logging:
+For detailed troubleshooting, enable debug logging.

-Method 1: Set log level in context
+Method 1: Set Log Level in Context

 $ scm context create debug-env \